chrfoyer/Buttler/README.md

 # Buttler
- A mobile app using crowd sourced waste management to map cigarette butts
+ A mobile app using crowd sourced waste management to map cigarette butts.